This article is written by our friends at Emmet Consulting, an independent strategy consultancy based in Melbourne, Australia.

 Approaching someone about a change to change how they work, or for their help, isn’t always easy.
 But imagine if you could approach that conversation with the added lens of how that person - or even team - may be able to benefit from what you’re doing.
 When impact mapping, it’s important to not only think about potential problems, but the benefits you can bring to others too!

 Staying with our example of a new school CRM, many would assume that most benefits will be for the school’s Marketing or Admissions teams.
 But, what about those in Advancements or leadership?
 Did they know that they’ll gain access to more detailed, real-time reporting and information?
-Can you now provide the finance team with improved inputs to their enrolment forecasting?
+Can you now provide the finance team with improved inputs to their enrollment forecasting?
 And what about those entrusted with the challenging task of managing student transport?
 Could they use some extra insight as to where our most recent applicants live?
 Taking note of these benefits is critical to the measurement of your project and the motivation and engagement of teams across all departments within a school.

 As for the WIIFM, taking just a little time to think about how your project could positively benefit the people you may need support from can make an enormous difference in gaining engagement over objection.